Medication Therapy Management (MTM) Program

 - Review ways to help you save money on your drug costs

-- Receive a Recommended To-Do List and Medication List to keep and share with your prescribers and/or caregivers
+- Receive a Recommended To-Do List and Medication List to keep and share with your prescribers or caregivers

-The Elderplan MTM Program is dedicated to providing you with information about safe medication disposal.
+The Elderplan MTM Program is dedicated to providing information about safe medication disposal.
 Medications that are safe for you may not be safe for someone else.
 Unneeded medications should be disposed of as soon as possible.
-You can discard your unneeded medications through a local safe disposal program or at home for some medications.

-Medications may be mailed to authorized sites using approved packages.
-Information on mail-back sites can be found at www.deatakeback.com.
+Prescriptions may be mailed to authorized sites using approved packages.
+Find information on mail-back sites.

 - Remove medication labels to protect your personal information